CTCycle/FAIRS-Roulette-Player/assets/docs/GUIDELINES_TESTS.md

     └── test_websocket.py
 ```

-## 3. Quick start (recommended)
+## 3. Recommended Command

-Run from repository root:
+From repository root:

 ```cmd
 tests\run_tests.bat
 ```

-What the script does:
+The script:

-1. Resolves host/port/runtime values from `FAIRS/settings/.env`.
+1. Loads host/port/runtime values from `FAIRS/settings/.env`.
-2. Verifies `runtimes/.venv` and required tools.
+2. Requires `runtimes/.venv` (created by `FAIRS/start_on_windows.bat`).
-3. Starts backend/frontend if not already running.
+3. Starts backend/frontend only when not already running.
 4. Runs `pytest tests -v --tb=short`.
-5. Stops only the servers started by the script.
+5. Stops only servers it started.

 ## 4. Prerequisites

 - Run `FAIRS\start_on_windows.bat` at least once.
-- If E2E dependencies are needed, set `OPTIONAL_DEPENDENCIES=true` in `FAIRS/settings/.env` and rerun launcher to install extras.
+- If Playwright/test extras are required, set `OPTIONAL_DEPENDENCIES=true` in `.env` and rerun launcher.
-- Ensure no conflicting processes are bound to your selected UI/API ports.
+- Ensure selected UI/API ports are not already occupied by unrelated processes.

-## 5. Manual test execution
+## 5. Manual Test Commands

 From repository root: